 The 23rd Psalm is six lines.
 Work on memorizing one line per week.
 This week’s line is “The Lord is my Shepherd.
 I shall not want.”
 Write it down and post in places you’ll see it…on the bathroom mirror or your computer screen or your dashboard.
 Meditate on it.
 Contemplate what it means and ways you can put it into practice.
 Use your notebook again, to write down your responses to this amazing sentence.

-Here are some quotes from the book that will help you on your weekly journey…
+Each week, I’ll pass on some of the best quotes from the book that will help you on your 42 Days journey…

 “The desperate need today is not for a greater number of intelligent people, or gifted people, but for deep people.”

 “A farmer is helpless to grow grain; all he can do is provide the right conditions for the growing of grain.
 He cultivates the ground, he plants the seed, he waters the plants, and then the natural forces of the earth take over and up comes the grain…This is the way it is with the Spiritual Disciplines – they are a way of sowing to the Spirit… By themselves the Spiritual Disciplines can do nothing; they can only get us to the place where something can be done.”